nestordemeure/tabularGP/README.md

 ### Kernel

-- make abstract classes for the various kinds of kernel
 - add matern kernel
 - add a date/time specific kernel
 - add possibility to pass a list of kernels to the tabular kernels (to have one specific kernel per column)